 Maybe it sounds trivial but still, a lot of questionnaires are full of lexical and grammatical errors.
 One single typo may be enough to jeopardize the respondent’s perception of the company’s professionalism.

-Our advice: consult a dictionary (even an online one) can clear out a lot of doubts.
+consult a dictionary (even an online one) can clear out a lot of doubts.
 What’s more, it can also be useful to find different definitions of the same term.
 This practice reduces the risk of inaccurate or invalid data because of terms of possible ambiguity.